Mwajiduddin/Network-Security-Groups-NSGs-and-Inspecting-Network-Protocols/README.md

 <img src="https://github.com/Mwajiduddin/Mwajiduddin/blob/main/images/b4.png" height="60%" width="75%"/>
 </p>

 Under "Administrator Account" next to "Authentication type" select the "Password" option instead of "SSH public key."
-For simplicity sake, you can use the same username and password that you chose for the Windows 10 VM that you made and then click "Review + create."
+For simplicity sake, you can use the same username and password that you chose for the Windows 10 VM that you made, then click on "Review + create" and after validation click on "Create."

 <p align="center">
 <img src="https://github.com/Mwajiduddin/Mwajiduddin/blob/main/images/b05.png" height="60%" width="75%"/>